IkarosKappler/greiner-hormann-typescript/README.md

-This is the TypeScript port of the original package [w8r/GreinerHormann](https://github.com/w8r/GreinerHormann)
+This is the TypeScript port of the original package [w8r/GreinerHormann](https://github.com/w8r/GreinerHormann) Thanks to [Alexander Milevski](https://github.com/w8r) for the original es6 implementation.

  * Does AND, OR, XOR (intersection, union, difference, if you're human)